SEND Information Report

 - Training staff on best practice when dealing with pupils with SEND.

-Mrs Loizou is our home-school liaison officer.
+Mrs Loizou is our Home-school Liaison Officer and Assitant SENDCo.
 She works closely with parents to provide support and advice.
-She also monitors attendance, completes Early Help Asessments and works closely with the local authority and external agencies.
-Mrs Loizou also works with children individually or in groups to support them with issues such as: worries, anger or self-esteem.
+She also monitors attendance, completes Early Help Assessments and works closely with the local authority and external agencies.
+Mrs Loizou also supports the SENDCo and works with children individually in class or in groups to support them with their learning or with issues such as: worries, anger or self-esteem.

-Mrs Steel is our Lead midday supervisor and learning mentor.
-She helps to run forest school activities once a week and works 1:1 or in small groups with children in the afternoons.
-Through gardening and outdoor play, Mrs Steel helps children to work through their emotions, cope with their difficult days and talk about their worries.
+Mrs Steel is our afternoon Learning Mentor.
+She works 1:1 or in small groups with children outside during the afternoons.
+Through gardening, sensory activities and outdoor play, Mrs Steel helps children to work through their emotions, cope with their difficult days and talk about their worries.

 Designated personnel are:

-Through our links with the local authority, we have access to services who can support children at St. Augustine’s who have been identified as having SEND.
+Through our links with the local authority and health services, we have access to services who can support children at St. Augustine’s who have been identified as having SEND.
 Services we work with include:

 - The School Nurse